ANZA Soccer Sessions COVID-19 Protocols

 - All efforts will be made to remove possibilities for small groups to interact, in order to maintain the social distancing rules.

-- 5 safe-management volunteers max, including an AGC (in red shirt) and safety management officers (SMOs) (in yellow shirts/vests).
-AGCs and SMOs should stay 3 meters from everyone on the pitch.
+- 1 or more safety management officers (SMOs), including an AGC (in red top) and/or safety management officers (SMOs) (in yellow tops).
+AGCs/SMOs should stay 3 meters from everyone on the pitch.

-- 1 coach per zone.
-Coaches should stay 1 meter from players at all times, and 3 meters when possible.
+- Coaches should stay 1 meter from players at all times, and the 2 groups must stay 3 meters apart.

 Before Your Training Session

-- Players should bring: handphone with SafeEntry/TraceTogether-only Safe Entry (TTOS) app OR TraceTogether token, mask, water bottle, shinguards, sunscreen, hand sanitiser.
-We recommend a bag with a zippered compartment to keep the phone/token safe during practice.
+- All players should wear or bring a mask, water bottle, shinguards, sunscreen, hand sanitiser.
+We recommend a bag with a zippered compartment to keep the phone/token/proof of age safe during practice.
 Volunteers will keep an eye on the bags.